Muscles of the hip: Iliopsoas group

 The iliacus and psoas major comprise the iliopsoas group.
 The psoas major is a large muscle that runs from the bodies and disc of the L1 to L5 vertebrae, joins with the iliacus via its tendon, and connects to the lesser trochanter of the femur.
 The iliacus originates on the iliac fossa of the ilium.
 Together these muscles are commonly referred to as the "iliopsoas".

 Lateral rotator group

 This group consists of the externus and internus obturators, the piriformis, the superior and inferior gemelli, and the quadratus femoris.
 These six originate at or below the acetabulum of the ilium and insert on or near the greater trochanter of the femur.

 Other hip muscles

 Additional muscles, such as the rectus femoris and the sartorius, can cause some movement in the hip joint.
-However these muscles primarily move the knee, and not generally classified as muscles of the hip.
+However these muscles primarily move the knee, and are not generally classified as muscles of the hip.

 The hamstring muscles, which originate mostly from the ischial tuberosity inserting on the tibia/fibula, have a large moment assisting with hip extension.